 The economic merits of programme spending can be seen by comparing the investment in community conservation against NNI returns and increasing annual stock asset values in a cost-benefit analysis.
 This provides an indication of the degree to which the investment made in the CBNRM programme has contributed overall to the national economy and whether this investment has been economically efficient.

-Since 1990, the programme has had an economic internal rate of return of 18% and has earned an economic net present value of some N$ 1.292 billion.
-This is a very positive economic return for a programme investment.
+Since 1990, the programme has had an economic internal rate of return of 18% and has earned an economic net present value of just over N$ 1.6 billion.
+This is an exceptional economic return for a programme investment.